-The two most common size guitars that players use are the normal “Full Size” and the smaller “3/4 Size” guitars.
+The two most common size guitars players use are the standard “Full Size” and the smaller “3/4 Size” guitar.

-That’s what we’re going to look at in this article so that you can pick out the right instrument.
+That’s what we will look at in this article so that you can pick out the right instrument.

 What’s the Difference Between a Full Size & 3/4 Size Guitar

-As a general rule, full size guitars have an average dimension of 39 x 15 inches and 3/4 size guitars are on average 36 x 13 inches.
-Scale length on a full size guitar is approximately 25 inches whereas a 3/4 size guitar has a scale length of 24 inches or less.
+Generally, full-size guitars have an average dimension of 39 x 15 inches, while 3/4 size guitars are 36 x 13 inches on average.
+The scale length on a full-size guitar is approximately 25 inches, whereas a 3/4-size guitar has a scale length of 24 inches or less.

 Does the size of the instrument impact the way it sounds or plays?